7 Ways To Stay Calm (And Manage Anxiety) While Social Distancing, Sheltering In Place, Or Under Self-Quarantine -- Coronavirus (COVID-19)

 Tip #4.
 Create A Daily Schedule To Combat Anxiety And Boredom.

 One of the biggest drivers of anxiety in our lives is not knowing what to do next.
 If you experience anxiety, you may benefit from writing out a daily schedule that outlines how you will spend your day.
 You might feel better if you create a simple schedule that highlights important parts of your day.

 Some self-quarantined Twitter users are sharing their schedules online, along with tips for managing anxiety during the coronavirus crisis.
 Parents who have children out of school and who also experience anxiety will likely benefit from creating a schedule and following it until things get back to normal.

 Tip #5.
 Check-In With Yourself By Practicing Self-Care.

-It should go without saying that practicing self-care during times of high stress is what everyone should do.
+It should go without saying that practicing self-care during times of high stress is what everyone should strive to do.
 However, many of us save the best for last and forget to take care of ourselves until we start feeling run-down, overwhelmed, or extremely anxious.
 Take advantage of the downtime associated with COVID-19 and practice some self-care exercises.
 The following are eight examples of self-care activities you can do at home:

 - Salt Bath

 - Hot Tea/Hot Chocolate